cjbassin/MakeMapboxGLJSSpritesExample/README.md

 # Creating your own sprites for use in Mapbox GL JS
+# This an example which is built off of the Mapbox GL JS example found [here](https://www.mapbox.com/mapbox-gl-js/example/animate-point-along-route/)

 Sprites cannot be added to code simply by pointing to a svg file.
 Mapbox requires a specific json and png of sprites.
 There is a tool that makes it quite simple to create this.